smaurice101/readthedocs/docs/source/tmlbuilds.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tip::
-   Watch the YouTube to learn how to configure this dag.  `YouTube Video <https://youtu.be/oVIne8JCowI>`_
+   Watch the YouTube video to learn how to configure this Step 5 dag.  `YouTube Video <https://youtu.be/oVIne8JCowI>`_

 Entity Based Machine Learning By TML
 """"""""""""""""""""""""""""""""